José Camillo Lisboa: Personal life

+Death and legacy

+After the death of Lisboa at his home in Poona in 1897 following paralysis some months prior, Julia established a Gold Medal at the Bombay University with an award of ₹6000.
+Lisboa had himself established a scholarship in botany at the Grant Medical College in 1882.
+The Assagão Union founded a school in his memory in 1923 called the Dr J C Lisboa School which existed until 1951.

 Lisboa's medical studies including those on leprosy (where he tried the extracts of Psoralea corylifolia), and the medical properties of opium.
 He was one of the witnesses who gave evidence to the Indian Hemp Commission where he was in favour of moderate use of opium for relief under certain circumstances.
 Lisboa served also as a Justice of Peace, had been a member of the Bombay Natural History Society, the Asiatic Society of Bombay, a fellow of the Linnean Society of London (elected 1888, withdrew 1893, re-elected 1894), the Geographical and Medical Society of Lisbon and the Academie Internationale de Geographique Botanique.
 A road in Assagao is named after him.
 The grasses Tripogon lisboae and Ischaemum lisboae have been named after Júlia R. Lisboa who corresponded with botanists in England after the death of her husband (her name is sometimes given in the Portuguese form as Donna Lisboa).